If you are interested in editing or researching for a specific period or region within the History Files, then please

 well as they could, with the few horses that they had, killed the

-stragglers and burnt several houses.
+stragglers, and burnt several houses.

-Later that day, British envoys
+Later that day, British envoys arrived to make

-to Gaul, decided to make the best of a bad job and set off back to Boulogne.
-Before leaving for Italy, he decided to make a full
+decided to make the best of a bad job and set off back to Boulogne.

-should be made.
+made.

 The second visit

-Next year he repeated the voyage, with 800 ships this time and
+Next year he repeated the voyage, with eight

 There he received news that the British force had